zer0def/nginxinc-kubernetes-ingress/docs/content/tutorials/security-monitoring.md

 ---
+doctypes:
+- concept
-title: "Connect NGINX App Protect WAF to NGINX Security Monitoring"
+title: Connect NGINX App Protect WAF to NGINX Security Monitoring
+toc: true
 weight: 1800
-doctypes: ["concept"]
-toc: true
 ---

 This document explains how to use NGINX Ingress Controller to configure NGINX Agent for sending F5 NGINX App Protect WAF metrics to NGINX Security Monitoring.